Bricemck/interview-prep/README.md

 # MEN Stack Project – Model Management App

 This is a full-stack JavaScript application built using the **MEN Stack**: **MongoDB**, **Express.js**, and **Node.js**.
 It allows basic model registration with UUIDs and timestamps.
-I chose the MEN stack over a Python or Go-based stack, because while Go may offer advantages in terms of performance and scalability; my background in the technologies associated with Javascript allows me to develop more efficiently, implement features with greater depth, and better demonstrate my capabilities across frontend and backend within the project's timeframe.
+I chose the MEN stack over a Python or Go-based stack, because while Go may offer advantages in terms of performance and scalability; my background in the technologies associated with Javascript allows me to better demonstrate my capabilities across frontend and backend within the project's timeframe.

 ---